-Managing Your Business Using PRMS and SEC Standards
+Managing Your Business Using PRMS and SEC Standards (2018 Update)

 This course is an overview of the 2018 updated SPE Petroleum Resources Management System (PRMS) and the US Securities and Exchange Commission (SEC) regulations.
 The PRMS is an industry standard approach to classifying petroleum resources.
 Portfolio managers use it to support their evaluations and decisions.
 Publicly traded companies listed on US stock exchanges are also obligated to report a portion of their assets according to SEC reserves disclosure rules.
 Although SEC rules are now more closely aligned with PRMS guidelines, there are important differences.
 This course compares the key features of PRMS and SEC regulations, and explains how companies may combine the two standards to better manage their business.
 The use of reliable technology in defining proved reserves limits, SEC supplemental guidance, and comparison of SEC and PRMS guidelines will be discussed.